suspended/routino/trunk/extras/find-fixme/README.txt

 complete set of executables and web pages for extracting and displaying all items with "fixme" tags on a map.

+Editing fixme.xml and changing the rules for selecting tags allows for creating custom databases to display items containing any desired tag(s).

 fixme-finder
 ------------